April 6, 1933 – May 9, 2018

 He will be missed!
 We wish to thank Dr. Walker for his wonderful care of Glen over the years and a special thanks to the staff of Evergreen Seniors Home for their compassion, respect, professionalism and sense of humour during the 16 months Glen was in their care.
 Your efforts gave us quality time with Glen we likely wouldn’t have had.

-A celebration of life will be held at a later date.
 In lieu of flowers, donations can be made to the Alzheimers Society in Glen’s name or to a charity of your choice.